Face Recognition

 Core Features

-"The goal of the project is not just to recognize a face in a frame, but to maintain a stable identity for the same person across frames, even when the model receives noisy or incomplete embeddings."
+"The goal is not only to recognize a face in a frame, but to preserve the same identity across noisy frames, missed embeddings, and changing camera angles."

 Design Note - Identity Persistence